Repertoire Teacher Observation Walkthrough & Feedback App

 The visit-write-send loop takes under a minute, so feedback goes out the same day — not days later.

-Voice memos and handwritten notes become structured entries automatically.
-Skip the keyboard entirely.
+Voice memos, handwritten notes, and forwarded emails become structured entries automatically.

 Every visit is documented, searchable, and exportable.
 End-of-year evaluations write themselves.